rsgmon/realloc/docs/API_REFERENCE.md

-# 📚 API Reference: Portmgr
+# 📚 API Reference: realloc

-This document describes the main classes, functions, and interfaces provided by the `portmgr` library.
+This document describes the main classes, functions, and interfaces provided by the `realloc` library.

 ---